brigr/entropycentrality-community-detection/README.md

 # How to evaluate the method
 The prototype of the ECCD function (see the "ECCD/" folder) is [communities,edges_exhausted] = ECCD(A,a,t,k,debug,use_sp_matrix).
 The parameter $A$ is the orthogonal adjacency matrix of a graph (an undirected or a directed one). $a$ is the probability of halting the absorbing random walk. $t$ is the community analysis resolution parameter. $debug$ is an integer flag expecting the value 0 or 1; if it is set to 1, then debug messages appear after invoking the ECCD function. "use_sp_matrix" is an important parameter.
 You should set it to 1 if $A$ is a large adjacency matrix, and you may set it to 0 if the adjacency matrix $A$ is small.

-# Calculation of the connected components
+# Calculation of connected components
 Our suggestions on the calculation of connected components in the implementation of the ECCD function regards the specific platform that you use to evaluate the code.
 We consider the open source GNU Octave software and the Mathworks MATLAB environment.
 In either case, you are suggested to do

 ```